Dananji/MailchimpSimple/README.md

 # MailchimpSimple
 A library to handle mailing lists in Mailchimp (http://mailchimp.com/)

-# Introduction
+# Features
 This library is written in Haskell, to interact with Mailchimp's JSON API.
-The initial commit supports only the Mailchimp 2.0 version.
+The initial commit supported only the Mailchimp 2.0 version.
+Now the library is available for version 3.0 using Basic HTTP Authentication.
-This currently implements couple of methods in the 'lists' section, they are;
+This implements the following functionalities;

-- Adding subscribers
+- Adding individual subscribers and in batches
+- List the mailing lists for given 'apikey'
 - List out the subscribers in a mailing list
-- List the mailing lists for given 'apikey'
+- List the templates and campaigns in an account
-- Past activities performed on a mailing list
+- Create a new campaign

-I hope to develop this further to support Mailchimp version 3.0 as well.
+- Send a campaign (for this the campaign should be properly formatted using the web interface)
+- Add subscribers in batches and individually and remove individual subscribers from a given list

 Here is the link for the blog post written on this [http://dananjiliyanage.blogspot.com/2015/07/develop-mailchimp-library-with-haskell.html]

 # How to use